rbankosegger/absarg-clustering/README.md

 To see examples of this, investigate and run `3-find-spurious.sh`

 ## Spurious extension guided abstraction refinement
+Given some $F$, $\sigma$ and $\hat \sigma$ we would like to find a suitable abstraction mapping $m$.
+Suitability in our case refers to minimality w.r.t. the size of the induced partition $|\hat A|$.

+The first procedure is inspired by the counterexample-guided abstraction refinement (CEGAR) procedure which enjoys much success in the field of model checking.
+We start with a coarse mapping.
+Usually, this means mapping every argument to one and the same cluster, with the exception of some arguments for wich we would like to prove credulous / sceptical acceptance in the resulting clustered AF.
+Those are mapped to singleton clusters (i.e. to themselves).

+TODO: Simonshaven example

+Once the coarse mapping is established, we try to find spurious clustered extensions similar to above.
+If none exist, the abstraction is faithful and we are done.
+If a spurious clustered extension is found, we would like to refine the abstraction mapping such that this clustered extension can no longer occur.

 ## Exhaustive search for smalles abstraction

+## Benchmarks

 ## Future work